Learning a Unified Policy for Position and Force Control in Legged Loco-Manipulation: Hardware Settings and Teleoperation System

 \paragraph{Robot System Setup} The humanoid robot system (~\cref{fig:method:model}) is the 29-DOF Unitree G1 robot.
 The quadruped robot system (~\cref{fig:b2z1_hardware}) consists of a 12-DOF Unitree B2 robot and a 6-DOF Unitree Z1 robot arm, both powered by the battery of B2.
 We customize two RealSense cameras mounted on the arm and head of the quadruped robot.
 Our whole-body controller and diffusion policy inference are executed on a dedicated desktop with an RTX 3090 GPU, interfaced with the B2-Z1 robot via an internet connection.

 \paragraph{Teleoperation System} As shown in ~\cref{fig:iphone_tele}, for manipulation tasks that require only position control, we utilize the MuJoCo AR application, which allows flexible teleoperation of the robot using an iPhone.
 However, as illustrated in ~\cref{fig:b2z1_hardware}, this approach is no longer suitable for manipulation tasks involving hybrid force and position control.
 To address this, we developed a dedicated teleoperation system based on the B2 robot’s built-in wireless controller.
 In this system, two joysticks are used to control the robot's base movement, while eight buttons below are mapped to control the end-effector's position and the opening/closing of the gripper.
 Additionally, by holding the “L1” button, the system switches from issuing position commands to force commands for the end-effector.
+In practice, data collection with this setup was relatively slow, e.g., approximately 20 seconds per wiping trial and 10 seconds per cabinet trial, mainly due to the limited bandwidth of teleoperation.
+We believe that exoskeleton-based teleoperation with force feedback will offer a more natural and efficient way to collect demonstrations for forceful manipulation, and we plan to explore this direction in future work.